Career Definition for a Design Engineer

 Mechanical Engineering Technician

-These technicians assist mechanical engineers in designing, testing and manufacturing mechanical devices, with an associate's degree background in mechanical engineering technology, preceded by a strong math and science high school education.
-The BLS predicted slower than average employment growth of 2%, from 2014-2024, and reported an annual median wage of $53,910 in 2015.
+These technicians assist mechanical engineers in designing, testing and manufacturing mechanical devices, with an associate's degree background in mechanical engineering technology, preceded by strong math and science high school education.
+The BLS predicted average employment growth of 5%, from 2016-2026, and reported an annual median wage of $55,360 in 2017.

-Specialized training in drafting may be gained through an associate's degree or a technical certificate program, to learn the skills for using software to convert engineers' and architects' designs into plans and technical drawings.
-A decline of 3% was expected in the number of available drafters' positions, in general, during the 2014-2024 decade; however the growth for electrical and electronics drafters was predicted to be at 5%.
-Overall, drafters earned an annual median salary of $52,720 in 2015, with electrical and electronics drafters earning the top wages, per the BLS.
+Specialized training in drafting may be gained through an associate's degree or a technical certificate program to learn the skills for using software to convert engineers' and architects' designs into plans and technical drawings.
+An increase of 7% was expected in the number of available drafters' positions, in general, during the 2016-2026 decade.
+The same growth was projected for electrical and electronics drafters.
+Overall, drafters earned an annual median salary of $54,170 in 2017, with electrical and electronics drafters earning the top wages, per the BLS.